-Or, if you want to entertain your friends back home with your own "slow TV" video from the sundeck, you can connect to Wi-Fi in most public areas indoors (requires a fee, paid at reception desk), though the bandwidth and signal strength may be limited.
+Or, if you want to entertain your friends back home with your own "slow TV" video from the sundeck, you can connect to Wi-Fi in most public areas indoors.
+Note that this requires a fee, paid at reception desk.
+And bandwidth and signal strength can sometimes be limited.

 And if you're perfectly content to disconnect from the digital world to watch the real-time scenery, the outdoor sun decks or indoor lounges with their extra large windows are the best places to be.

-Summer or winter, staying up late has its advantages.
+In summer or winter, staying up late has its advantages.
 Thanks to the tilt of the Earth between seasons, Norway experiences some rather eye-catching phenomena.
-Stay up until the wee hours in summer -- especially around the solstice -- and you'll enjoy the pastel hues of the midnight sun, or in winter you can watch for bursts of colourful aurora borealis (northern lights) to illuminate the nighttime darkness.
+Stay up until the wee hours in summer—especially around the solstice—and you'll enjoy the pastel hues of the midnight sun, or in winter you can watch for bursts of colourful aurora borealis (northern lights) to illuminate the nighttime darkness.